Susanna Hoffs: Solo career

-Her second solo album, Susanna Hoffs, was issued on London Records in 1996.
+After a followup recorded in 1994 for Columbia was shelved, Hoffs signed with London Records for her second solo album, Susanna Hoffs, issued in 1996.
 Stephen Thomas Erlewine of AllMusic praised it as an "infectious and engaging set of melodic pop that also happens to be Hoffs' most introspective and personal record to date".
-Wook Kim of Entertainment Weekly remarked that Hoffs "performs a small act of bravery" yet Larkin wrote that only one song, "King Of Tragedy", "had the edgy pop fizz of the Bangles' best work".
+Wook Kim of Entertainment Weekly remarked that Hoffs "performs a small act of bravery", yet Larkin wrote that only one song, "King Of Tragedy", "had the edgy pop fizz of the Bangles' best work."
 Billboard reviewed the single, "Only Love", writing: "Energetic and harmonious ditty recalls heyday of '60s-era girl groups.
 Lots of fun."

-Hoffs covered the Oingo Boingo song "We Close Our Eyes" for the Buffy the Vampire Slayer film soundtrack in 1992, and provided the title song for the 1995 film Now and Then.
-She also recorded her versions of Burt Bacharach songs for the soundtracks of two Austin Powers films – "The Look of Love" appears on the soundtrack of the first film in 1997, Austin Powers: International Man of Mystery and "Alfie" is on the soundtrack of the third, Austin Powers in Goldmember.
-Hoffs also contributed covers of "The Water Is Wide" and Donovan's "Catch the Wind" for the soundtrack of Tamar Simon Hoffs' 2003 film Red Roses and Petrol.
+Hoffs also contributed songs to film soundtracks and other projects.
+In 1992, she covered the Oingo Boingo song "We Close Our Eyes" for the Buffy the Vampire Slayer soundtrack, and her cover of the We Five hit "You Were On My Mind" was on the soundtrack of the crime drama Fathers & Sons.
+She also provided the title song for the 1995 film Now and Then, and recorded versions of Burt Bacharach songs for the soundtracks of two Austin Powers films – "The Look of Love" for the first film in 1997, and "Alfie" for the third, Austin Powers in Goldmember.
+Hoffs also appears as a member of the fictional band Ming Tea in the Powers films, directed by her husband, Jay Roach.
+Hoffs also contributed versions of "The Water Is Wide" and Donovan's "Catch the Wind" for the soundtrack of Tamar Simon Hoffs' 2003 film Red Roses and Petrol.